The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Springy Black Holes and the Hookean Force

 The temperature is always positive, provided the cosmic censorship bound $\mu \geqslant a^2$ holds.
 Using the expression for the horizon in Eq.\eqref{hor 5}, we obtain:

 Therefore, the Hookean force is given by:

-where the last inequality is obtained by maximizing the function $F_1$ with respect to $a^2/\mu$.
+where the last inequality is obtained by maximizing the function $F$ with respect to $a^2/\mu$.
+This again agrees with the fragmentation values approximated in \cite{0308056}, namely $a/r_+ \approx1.6$ and $a^2/\mu\approx0.72$, via Eq.(\ref{hook}).

 We can therefore conclude that: in dimensions 4 and 5, in which there exists an extremal limit for singly spinning black holes, the maximum Hookean force is $1/4$.
-However this maximum value does \emph{not} correspond to the extremal limit in dimension 5 (as it does in dimension 4), since in that case $\mu=a^2$ and $F_1=0$.
+However this maximum value does \emph{not} correspond to the extremal limit in dimension 5 (as it does in dimension 4), since in that case $\mu=a^2$ and $F=0$.
 This makes sense because $r_+=0$ for the extremal 5-dimensional solution.
 The maximum value of the Hookean force is attained at $a^2/\mu = 3/4$ instead.
-For dimension 6 and above there is no extremal limit, and the exact bound on the Hookean force is dimensional dependent and decreasing with number of dimensions (they are all bounded above by approximately $0.21$).
+This serves as one counter-example that maximum force corresponds to cosmic censorship.
+For dimension 6 and above there is no extremal limit, and the exact bound on the Hookean force is dimensional dependent and decreasing with number of dimensions.
 Furthermore the bound corresponds to the Emparan-Myers fragmentation point in each given dimension. {\it{Thus the Hookean force reveals thermodynamical instability in black holes.}} This is despite its seemingly naive definition.

-Since the fragmentation happens prior to the conjectured maximum value $1/4$, however, one cannot infer any significance of the purported maximum value in $d \geqslant 6$ other than the bound is always satisfied.
-One may wonder whether there are other suitably defined forces that mark thermodynamical instability or phase transition of some kind at the value $1/4$.
-This motivates the next topic we wish to explore: the thermodynamic geometry of Ruppeiner.
+One would naturally ask: does fragmentation always happen before $F=kx$ attains $1/4$?
+The answer is no in general (this non-universality is not necessarily a shortcoming -- see Discussion).
+For example, fragmentation of black holes with a Gauss-Bonnet term was studied in \cite{1412.4189}.
+Although the black hole entropy receives a correction, its temperature remains unchanged from Schwarzschild, so we cannot define $k$ in this case.
+It may be that this correspondence only holds in asymptotically flat spacetimes in general relativity without matter or with specific form of matter (as the Hookean force for the charged case is not as readily defined \cite{1412.5432}).